As Facebook grows up, it courts Madison Avenue

 ADVERTISING, FRIEND OR ENEMY?

-Facebook, which boasts 845 million users worldwide, is more dependent on ad sales than CBS Corp, the most ad-dependent traditional media company, which derives two-thirds of its revenue from advertising.
+Facebook, which boasts 845 million users worldwide, is more dependent on ad sales than CBS Corp (CBS.N), the most ad-dependent traditional media company, which derives two-thirds of its revenue from advertising.

 Facebook ranks as the top provider of graphical online display ads in the United States, accounting for roughly 28 percent of the total "impressions" of such ads last year, according to industry research firm comScore.

-But analysts say the price that Facebook charges for the bulk of its ads is lower than those of other forms of online ads, such as the branding campaigns popular on sites such as Yahoo or the search ads offered by Google.
+But analysts say the price that Facebook charges for the bulk of its ads is lower than those of other forms of online ads, such as the branding campaigns popular on sites such as Yahoo (YHOO.O) or the search ads offered by Google (GOOG.O).

 Facebook is taking steps to make its ads more valuable to marketers by integrating social networking features with "sponsored stories" or ads that highlight a user's friends who have "liked" a certain product.